JuanAyala7/JuanAyala7/README.md

 You are witnessing the development of a developer as I become educated on Full Stack Development.

 I'll be using the skill of Software Development to aid others with their branding, functionality, and ability to grow as a company.
-I intend to make daily contributions to my GitHub profile to practice consistency.
+I intend to make daily contributions to my GitHub profile to practice consistency and to never stop stopping.

 I have 4 years of honorable military service in the U.S. Air Force as a airborne mission systems operator, datalink operator, and safety representative.
 As a military veteran, I have learned to thrive in high stress and tempo environments, which allows me to continually adapt, overcome, and develop the solution the client is looking for.